Riverscapes/fis-dem-error/README.md

 * **Veg** - Vegetation
 * **WD** - ?

+**Some of these naming need to be cleaned up and the names of FIS changed so they follow this convention.
+Once that convention is set I will edit the names of the FIS in the repository to adhere to the naming convention.**

 For example the FIS in the repository that is named **TS_PD_SLdeg** is an FIS used to model uncertainty in a DEM created from data collected by a total station that uses point density and slope degrees as its inputs.

 **Unless specified with a final trailing underscore and different linear unit, like _Feet.
 Then the FIS is in meters.**